Statistical properties of speckle patterns for a random number of scatterers and nonuniform phase distributions

 Equation (\ref{hopi}) holds when all partial waves arrive on the screen.
-There are different reasons to drop this assumption and consider a more realistic scenario in which light is reflected only by a fraction of scatterers randomly distributed over the sample.
-This class of models is particularly relevant when scatterers exhibit dynamic behavior, moving in and out of the illuminated region due to dynamical processes \cite{Jakeman1980}.
+There are different reasons to drop this assumption and consider a more realistic scenario in which light is emitted only by a fraction of scatterers randomly placed over the sample.
+This class of models is particularly relevant when the scatterers exhibit dynamic behavior, moving in and out of the illuminated region due to dynamical processes \cite{Jakeman1980}.
 A minimal microscopic model of this situation is represented by the following expression for the electric field

 where the binary random variable $x_j \in \{ 0, 1 \}$ tells whether the individual wave labeled by $j$ reaches the detector.
 If $x_j=1$, then the $j$-wavefront reaches the screen, whereas $x_j=0$ otherwise.
-Therefore, the binary random variables $x_{0},\dots,x_{N-1}$ determine the (random) positions of the scatterers along the one-dimensional sample.
+Therefore, the occupation random variables $x_{0},\dots,x_{N-1}$ determine the (random) positions of the scatterers along the one-dimensional lattice.
 The total number $k=0,\dots,N-1$ of wavefronts that reach the screen is now given by

 Note that the speckle field in Eq. (\ref{hopi1}) is a sum of $k$ terms.
 The phases $\phi_0,\dots,\phi_{N-1}$ are independent random variables that follow an arbitrary distribution $\Omega(\phi)$.